ZMBproton/aseprite_mac_script/README.md

 - `cd Downloads`
 - `chmod +x ./aseprite.sh`
 - `./aseprite.sh`
-4. Please wait, this will take some time. :D
+4. Please wait, this will take some time. :)

 # Dependencies and tools installed in the process:
 - homebrew (cli package manager for macOS)